Common Questions & Answers

 Click the "join" button on the top right, or click here, and an email will be sent to you within 24 hours.
 There are no membership fees or dues, and no plan to collect them.

-We're currently using Signal to organize - it's free, encrypted, and allows us to protect ourselves by using pseudonyms and not sharing our phone numbers directly with others.
+We're currently using Signal and Discord as community organizing platforms - both are free and allow us to protect ourselves by using pseudonyms and not sharing our phone numbers directly with others.

-Please use basic safety hygiene on Signal.
+Please use basic safety hygiene on Signal or Discord.
 Use a pseudonym and ensure your privacy settings are set to hide your personal information.
 The reason we use Signal is that it provides us all with a layer of protection against malicious actors, as long as we use it correctly.

 What changes have other workers won at their workplaces?